Donald Trump Approval Rating Today: Base Erodes, Majority Find Him Dishonest

 “This bill is just the absolute opposite.
 I felt betrayed.
 I felt let down.”

 The Quinnipiac University Poll on Donald Trump’s approval ratings today reveals that Kraig Moss is not alone on the issue of Trump’s honesty.
-A startling 73 percent of voters that President Trump and his team make statements without evidence “very often” or “somewhat often.”
+A startling 73 percent of voters believe President Trump and his team make statements without evidence “very often” or “somewhat often.”
 Only 25 percent of voters said that Trump is more honest than his predecessors, and 48 percent say that he is less honest.

 Trump’s credibility problem made it into an editorial with the Wall Street Journal this week.
-The Wall Street Journal is a known conservative paper, owned by Rupert Murdoch a long-time Trump supporter.
+The Wall Street Journal is a known conservative paper owned by Rupert Murdoch, a long-time Trump supporter.
 But this week, the Wall Street Journal had strong words for Mr. Trump on the matter of honesty.

 “Two months into his presidency, Gallup has Mr. Trump’s approval rating at 39 percent.
 No doubt Mr. Trump considers that fake news, but if he doesn’t show more respect for the truth, most Americans may conclude he’s a fake president.”

 The Quinnipiac University favorability rating has Trump’s numbers dropping even below Gallup’s ratings last week.
 He has a 36 percent favorability rating in this new poll, with only 34 percent of voters saying they can trust him to do what’s right “almost all of the time.”
 The voters also said they trust the courts to do what is right “almost all of the time” at 52 percent.
-The majority of voters also have strong support for the United States intelligence community with 51 percent of voters saying they can trust the intelligence community to do what is right “almost all of the time.”
+The majority of voters also have strong support for the United States intelligence community, with 51 percent of voters saying they can trust the intelligence community to do what is right “almost all of the time.”

-Donald Trump’s approval rating today of 36 percent is even lower than President Nixon’s was right after the Watergate scandal went public, when Nixon’s approval was 44 percent, according to historical data from Gallup.
+Donald Trump’s approval rating today of 36 percent is even lower than President Nixon’s rating right after the Watergate scandal went public, when Nixon’s approval was 44 percent, according to historical data from Gallup.
 Nixon had a brief surge in approval in the early months of his administration.
 It was the spring and summer of 1973 when the Watergate scandal went public.

 This is actually "unpresidented"…